Toberumono/WRF-Runner/README.md

 # <a name="readme"></a><a name="Readme"></a>WRF-Runner
 A simple script for running WRF.
-This is written in *Java 8* and is designed for use on personal systems - due to the nature of large-scale systems, there is no guarantee that this will be compatible with its job-management system.
+This is written in *Java 8* and is designed for use on personal systems, desktops, workstations, etc.  This has not been deployed or tested on large-scale systems/clusters with job-management systems.

 ## Usage
 ### Experience